trabbitt90/Text-Summarizer-of-South-Park-Episodes/README.md

 ## Conclusion
 In this project, we explored different avenues of text summarization.
 We began with Gensim's TextRank algorithm, trained our sequence-2-sequence model from scratch and then went on to use a state-of-the-art model like Facebook's BART.
 The goal of this project was to attempt to create a Sequence-to-Seqence model that can provide text summarizations of South Park episodes.
 Attempting to create such a model is always a good practice when it comes to understanding certain concepts of NLP and neural networks.
 Having said that it is hard to compete with the pre-trained models available on [Hugging Face Transformers](https://huggingface.co/docs/transformers/index).

-Recommendations:
+# Recommendations

-* Attempting to build your Sequence-2-Sequence model from scratch for text summarization that is specific to South Park is very limiting.
-Incorporating additional dialogue from other texts and TV shows would help to produce a more useful model for our business case.
+* Use Facebook's BART for episode summarization, this was our best-performing model.
+When you consider the streamlined implementation and the abstract, grammatically correct, and concise summaries it produced it is a no-brainer.

 * Transformers provides APIs and tools to easily download and train state-of-the-art pre-trained models.
 Using these pre-trained models can reduce your computing costs, and carbon footprint, and save you the time and resources required to train a model from scratch.

-* Fine-tune a pre-trained model on a large corpus of dialogue and save it for future use.
-This will allow you to produce summaries quickly as new episodes are written.
+* Do not make a model that is trained specifically on South Park texts.
+Incorporating additional texts and TV show dialogues will produce better summarization model capabilities.

 # Limitations and Future Analysis